-Learn what makes the Honors and Scholars Village a special place for students to live, learn and play.
+Learn what makes the Honors Village a special place for students to live, learn and play.

 By Naz Santiago, DASA Marketing Intern

-NC State’s Honors and Scholars Village is a community of high achieving, highly motivated and academically minded students looking to develop and connect academically, socially and culturally.
+NC State’s Honors Village is a community of high achieving, highly motivated and academically minded students looking to develop and connect academically, socially and culturally.
 It’s a community of over 400 students from all four class years, every college, various majors and different backgrounds.
-This village is a partnership with NC State’s Honors and Scholars Program and offers students plenty of opportunities to get involved within the community and to connect with their peers.
+This village is a partnership with NC State’s Honors Program and offers students plenty of opportunities to get involved within the community and to connect with their peers.
 The video below was created prior to the village’s and program’s name change in 2022.

 Meet the Residents